pfgithub/blockeditor/crdt.md

   - if you sync client A and B and seperately sync client C and D, their histories are now unmergable
     - well not really, you just have to go back to the point where they diverged, choose an order, and replay them together
     - but you have to be careful about it, you can't just sync them randomly whenever you want

+---

+perfect undo

+- perfect undo requires rolling back to the state before the operation was applied, fake applying that operation so no change happens but its dependents still function, and then running forwards again
+  - you want to continue as if the operation that was undone never happened
+- for a counter, that means [add 1] [add 1] [M:set 0] [add 1]. removing M, the counter should be 3, however currently it would be 2 (or even 1 or 0 if the previous adds were from other people)
+  - making perfect undo here seems difficult without actually simulating
+- we won't have perfect undo

+version history

+- it would be cool if the current state of the document stored when everything was added so you could see the document at any point trivially. but that's a lot of information you don't usually need wasting space.
+- we can do version history by having the server make backups at regular intervals and keep the operations list.
+- for now, we will not implement version history.